Kylegoslin/mkdocs_footer_remover/README.md

 # Example

-Remove the "Built with Mkdocs" footer from all the .html files in your site.
+Remove the "Built with Mkdocs" footer/ mkdocs credit from all the .html files in your site.

 Drop the Python script into a folder beside the /site folder.